Dimencia/DU-Factory-Helper/README.md

 ## To Use - Industry Printer
 There's some setup with these.
 And overall I don't think the JSON pastes are great because they may result in problems with your component names, but here goes

-Before we start, let's go over some expectations.
-This will not yet create intermediates - it assumes you have Maintain setup for anything like screws, etc.  It can't change a recipe on a machine.
-It doesn't move ore or actually do anything except click the 'Start' button on the assemblers you connect (and sets the quantity) - you need to already have all the resources for it available.
+Before we start, let's go over some expectations.  *This will not yet create intermediates* - it assumes you have Maintain setup for anything like screws, etc.  It can't change a recipe on a machine.
+It doesn't move ore or actually do anything except click the 'Start' button on the assemblers you connect (and sets the quantity) - *you need to already have all the resources for it available*.
 It's meant to be used on large-scale factories that have dedicated assemblers for any given element.

 It is still in development and there might be some weird things.
 Don't attempt to use this to craft anything with a batch size - it can accurately get the costs and does have info about batch sizes, but I haven't done anything with them for printing - you're not really expected to print anything with a batch size from this right now.
 Will be added later.

+### Requirements

 You will need one Prog board for the printer, one databank, and one prog board for each slave (each slave can control up to 9 industries).
 The industries, of course, cannot have their recipes changed by LUA - you'll need one industry unit for each thing you want to be able to print.
 You'll need a screen to control it all from